VLety/fastApiProject/README.md

 > Using Nginx as a Proxy in front of your WSGI or ASGI server may not be necessary for PoC or Prototype approach, but is recommended for additional resilience and full-fledged production environment.
 Nginx can deal with serving your static media and buffering slow requests, leaving your application servers free from load as much as possible, add more security etc.

 > [!Note]
-> For password hashing we will not apply the commonly used [bcrypt] algorithm, will use the Argon2 for the following reasons:
-> * Crypt Function has been deprecated since Python version 3.11 and will be removed in version 3.13 [read more](https://peps.python.org/pep-0594/#crypt)
-> * Argon2 is a modern Password Hashing Algorithm and is intended to replace pbkdf2_sha256, bcrypt, and scrypt [read more](https://guptadeepak.com/comparative-analysis-of-password-hashing-algorithms-argon2-bcrypt-scrypt-and-pbkdf2/)
+> For password hashing we will not apply the commonly used [bcrypt] algorithm, we will use the Argon2.
+Argon2 is a modern Password Hashing Algorithm and is intended to replace pbkdf2_sha256, bcrypt, and scrypt [read more](https://guptadeepak.com/comparative-analysis-of-password-hashing-algorithms-argon2-bcrypt-scrypt-and-pbkdf2/)

 ## Project specification and standards
 * OpenAPI Specification v3.1 [read more](https://spec.openapis.org/oas/latest.html)